motion/orbit/projects/blog/src/pages/update-one/index.md

 So, what's Orbit?
 Let's start with our mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) to gives individuals back control over siloed web data -- with a flexible, powerful and intuitive knowledge platform.
+> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives back control to individuals over their web data -- with a flexible, powerful and intuitive knowledge platform.

 Orbit is a new type of thing.
 It's trying to answer a question that I think that summarizes a variety of pain points we feel today: